Snickerdoodle Protein Balls

 Table of Contents

 - Easy to make ahead.
-We always have protein balls in my kitchen since they’re easy to make in advance, and they last for a long time in the fridge.
+We always have protein balls in my kitchen- they’re easy to make in advance and last for a long time in the fridge.

 - Almond flour.
 I prefer using blanched almond flour for no-bake treats, but you could also use regular almond meal if you’re in a pinch.

 - Coconut flour.
-I always recommend using coconut flour in no-bake desserts since it absorbs moisture best and offers fiber and protein.
+This particular flour absorbs moisture best and offers extra fiber and protein.

 - Granulated sweetener.
 I used white sugar, but brown sugar or a sugar alternative will also work.